ChetanXpro/email-information-extraction-api/README.md

 # email-information-extraction-api
-- Extraction of some important points from email using gpt
+- Extraction of some important points like companyname, product name etc from email using gpt